EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 34.x.x.x
 ```

-The above `while` loop can actually fit in a `for` loop, given that the iterator implementation is finite:
+The above `while` loop can fit in a `for` loop, given that the iterator implementation is finite:

 ```python
 '''while_stream.py'''